attish/attish.github.io/index.md

-## Welcome to my GitHub homepage
+# Welcome to my home

+My name is Attila István Nagy, and I am a psychiatrist with a passion for coding and AI.

-My current main project is [a Dynamo-like distributed data store](https://attish.github.io/bugout-dynamo-concept/bugout-dynamo-concept.html) implemented entirely in web browser, being as serverless as possible.
+A previous project is [a Dynamo-like distributed data store](https://attish.github.io/bugout-dynamo-concept/bugout-dynamo-concept.html) implemented entirely in web browser, being as serverless as possible.
 (Uses Bittorrent trackers to connect peers.

-There is not much else here.
-Please see [my main GitHub page](https://github.com/attish/) to know more about me and my projects.
+Please see [my main GitHub page](https://github.com/attish/) to know more my other projects.

-This may change later, though.